Holy Roman Emperor

 The emperor was widely perceived to rule by divine right, though he often contradicted or rivaled the pope, most notably during the Investiture controversy.
 The Holy Roman Empire never had an empress regnant, though women such as Theophanu and Maria Theresa exerted strong influence.
-Throughout its history, the position was viewed as a defender of the Roman Catholic faith.
+Throughout its history, the position was viewed as a defender of the Catholic faith.
 Until Maximilian I in 1508, the Emperor-elect (Imperator electus) was required to be crowned by the pope before assuming the imperial title.
 Charles V was the last to be crowned by the pope in 1530.
-Even after the Reformation, the elected emperor was always a Roman Catholic.
 There were short periods in history when the electoral college was dominated by Protestants, and the electors usually voted in their own political interest.
+However, even after the Reformation, the elected emperor was always a Catholic.